ViswajithRajagopalan/ViswajithRajagopalan/README.md

 👯 Clubs: Association for Computing Machinery, Artifical Intelligence Society

-**REMEMBER: You are all better than you think you are, you are just designed not to believe it when you hear it from yourself. ❤️**
+**You are all better than you think you are, you are just designed not to believe it when you hear it from yourself. ❤️**

 <!--
 **ViswajithRajagopalan/ViswajithRajagopalan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.